hackforla/VRMS/.github/ISSUE_TEMPLATE/add-edit-team-meeting-time.md

 name: Add/edit team meeting time
 about: Use this template to request a meeting time change for your project
 title: Meeting time change request for [Project Name]
-labels: 1 week change request
+labels: '1 week change request, feature: meeting time change ticket'
 assignees: ''

 ---